apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

       Initial version of the provider.

-In the ``airflow/providers/new_provider/provider.yaml`` add the information of your provider:
+In the ``airflow/providers/new_provider/provider.yaml`` add information of your provider:

   .. code-block:: yaml

       package-name: apache-airflow-providers-new_provider